alexbfree/thesis/src/chapter-7.md

 #### Opportunity 2: Collective Investigation
 Helps with: Ecosystem transparency

 This sort of combination of individual observations is just one of many ways in which individuals can, through working together, discover more information about data usages and practices.
 Collectives offer a powerful means to examine how providers categorise users and process their data, for example by comparing field values to understand the range of possible values or inferences a data holder might have stored, or by comparing variations in information presentations, data rights handling or customer service experiences to reverse engineer provider practices.
-Collectives can also exert external influence in the adjacent 'Defend & Create' quadrant by using their learnings through data to demand change, as seen in the case of Uber drivers working together to obtain data on algorithmic judgements that affect their work and using that as evidence to help them demand fairer working conditions [REF].

 #### Opportunity 3: A 'Data Understanding' Industry
 Helps with: Data Understanding, Ecosystem Transparency

 Given the complexity of today's digital landscape and the forces that hinder better HDR, there is scope for an industry to develop around 'data understanding' services.
 This can encompass everything from self-service tools people can use to gain insights over their data (such as those provided by Ethi or Hestia.ai), to workshops helping consumer organisations, journalists, regulators, lawyers and other interested parties to collectively gain understanding and value from data so that they might better achieve their goals, as well as serving a general educational purpose for example in schools.
 This industry is beginning to emerge, but faces challenges in funding, scalability, governance, and credibility and should be supported (REF Pidoux et al).

-### Defend the Status Quo and Push Back
+### Defending the Status Quo and Pushing for Compliance

 Given the shifting power balance of the information landscape outlined in 7.3.4.1, 7.3.4.2 and 7.3.4.4, it is clear that there is an opportunity, perhaps a need, for HDR reformers to carry out activities that monitor and publicise any changes that providers make that reduce individuals' HDR capabilities.
 Having identified such changes it is then easier for those HDR reformers, and indeed the wider public, to fight to protect and maintain current capabilities, as we see in the Right to Repair movement [REF] or the Net Neutrality movement [REF].
+[mention also the idea of pushing to make sure what should be done, is done - e.g. in GDPR returns]

 #### Opportunity 4: Tapping the Seams in pursuit of a Free Information Landscape